Children, Youth and Families

 Rather than a traditional service where children and parents stay at their seats the entire time, these services involve everyone in activities, crafts, games (and snacks!) around the church and outside.

-This term our theme is: the stories Jesus told.
+This term our theme is: exploring the church and its surroundings!

 We also have services especially for families on days like Christmas Eve and Palm Sunday.
 Please sign up for our newsletter to receive information about these.